ummesalma-gadriwala/justiceTextAssessment/README.md

 ## Starting the application

-Once you have all of the the dependencies loaded, you can run both the server and frontend simultaneously by running:
+Once you have all of the dependencies loaded, you can run both the server and frontend simultaneously by running:

 ### `yarn dev`